Matthew Chapter 25 Continued

 Just before He was ready to go, He gathered his disciples together; and renewed and enlarged their commission to preach the Gospel.
 And quickly after that, gave them greater and larger gifts of the Spirit than before; and has been ever since giving ministerial gifts to men, to some more, others less, and which are signified by the talents following.

 Here, the master is going on a trip and He had called his servants together to take care of the kingdom until he returned.
 You see, Jesus has gone away into heaven, and is now sitting at the right hand of God.
-He has left His church in the care of His ministers (servants), until He returns.
+He has left His church in the care of His believers (servants), until He returns.

 Matthew 25:15 “And unto one he gave five talents, to another two, and to another one; to every man according to his several ability; and straightway took his journey.”